mesosphere/spark-build/docs/user-docs.md

 3. Within the Spark instance details view, click the `Configuration` tab, then click the `Edit` button.

-4. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s). <!-- are there any values that *should not* change? -->
+4. In the dialog that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).

 5. Click `Change and deploy configuration` to apply any changes and cleanly reload Spark.